3/2/2021

 Step One: Have a plan and be consistent

-Once you find a food your dogs like, be consistent with when, where, and how you feed them.
-Your dog should maintain a regular schedule so that she's less likely to feel the need to hoard food for the future.
-You should also identify and maintain a regular feeding spot - changing this space can be a bit jarring for a hungry pooch.
-Keeping all these details consistent will help eliminate some outside factors that may keep her from committing to a full meal.
+You should also identify and maintain a regular feeding spot – changing this space can be a bit jarring for a hungry pooch.
+Keeping all these details consistent will help eliminate some outside factors that may keep your dog from committing to a full meal.

 Step Two: Keep dog food and people food separate